ellaism/ellaism.org/mining.md

 ### Pools that Donate to Dev Fund

-Ellaism Dev Pool is used to keep the Dev Fund going, and other pools also donate to Dev Fund.
+The Ellaism Dev Pool is used to keep the Dev Fund going, and other pools also donate to Dev Fund.

 * [Ellaism Dev Mining Pool](https://pool.ellaism.org)
 * [Ellaism Pool Sexy](http://ella.pool.sexy) (2.5% of mining fees)